 How To Stop Being Angry And Negative

-We all feel angry from time to time.
+We all feel angry and easily irritated from time to time.
 Anger commonly asserts itself when we feel attacked, deprived, abandoned, or imposed upon.
-It signals that we are experiencing something dreadful or that we’re about to lose something that we have need.
+It signals that we are experiencing something dreadful or that we’re about to lose something we need or want.

-When we’re in touch with anger and can express it in a reasonable and balanced manner, anger can be an ally.
+When we’re in touch with our anger and can express it in a reasonable and balanced manner, anger can be an ally.
 Acknowledging when we’re angry enables us to walk away from hurtful situations or stand up for ourselves when we should.
-Expressing our anger in appropriate ways can actually genuinely empower us.
-Sometimes we need help to learn how to release pent-up anger appropriately.
+Expressing our pent-up anger in appropriate ways can actually genuinely empower us.
+On the other hand, sometimes we need help to learn how to release pent-up anger appropriately.